Yubelious/Jaden-and-Yubel/README.md

 # J×Y

 **Description:**
-J×Y (Jaden and Yubel v3 skin to the CSS Fixes Project for Dueling Nexus) is a Yu-Gi-Oh!
+J×Y (Jaden and Yubel v3 skin affecting CSS Fixes Project for Dueling Nexus) is a Yu-Gi-Oh!
 GX themed style affecting the online Yu-Gi-Oh!
 TCG simulator Dueling Nexus (or DNx for short).
 This theme applies to here:

 https://duelingnexus.com/